justynjen/Justynjen/_posts/2018-04-23-pinterest-for-business---how-pinterest-can-help-you-grow.md

 ![](/uploads/screenshot-41.png){: srcset="/uploads/screenshot-41.png 1009w, /uploads/screenshot-41@2x.png 2018w"}

 I have worked out a strategy on how to target and direct that growth in the shortest amount of time.
-If you would like to learn more about it, you can book a [FREE 15 minute consultation](https://calendly.com/justyngourdin/15-minute-consult) with me and I will take a look at your accounts and let you know how I can help you make magic for your business through Pinterest.&nbsp;
+If you would like to learn more about it, you can book a [FREE 15 minute consultation](https://calendly.com/justyngourdin/15-minute-consult) with me and I will take a look at your accounts and let you know how I can help you make magic for your business through Pinterest.

 Also - get $15 free for your Tailwind account by signing up [here!](https://www.tailwindapp.com/i/justynjen)